About the Shipwrecks UK resource

 Great Britain and Ireland.
 With the ability to draw on and interactively

-analyse the data, we are able to provide context and connections
+analyse the data, the Shipwrecks UK resource is able to provide context and connections

-: the resource has become a microcosm of the UK's, Ireland's
+: it has become a microcosm of the UK's, Ireland's

 and the wider international community's maritime heritage.

-The entire contents of the 6 Lloyds Register Shipwreck Index volumes have been updated, expanded and transformed into a computerised system that goes
+The entire contents of the 6 Lloyd's Register Shipwreck Index (and Shipwreck Index of Ireland) volumes have been updated, expanded and transformed into a computerised system that goes

 Shipwrecks UK provides both the big and detailed picture for shipwrecks in the seas around Great Britain and Ireland, dynamically mapping users’